To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 The first collar that may be suggested or recommended to you when training your dog is the pinch collar, also known as the prong collar.
-The pinch collar can be used for a wide variety of reasons including teaching your dog to heel, teaching your dog not to pull, teaching your dog not to heed distractions while you are walking and not to pick up “dirty” items from the ground while you are walking together.
-Read our article on the pinch collar for details.
+The pinch collar can be used for a wide variety of reasons including teaching your dog to heel, not to pull, not to heed distractions while you are walking and not to pick up “dirty” items from the ground while you are walking together.

-The second collar that may be suggested or recommended to you when training your dog is the choke collar.
 Choke collars are used in many of the same training situations as pinch collars, for the most part in maintaining composure outside the home and with aggressive dogs.
-Choke collars can be helpful with larger dogs or dogs with aggressive tendencies; but they should not be used on small or fragile necked breeds.
-Read our article on the choke collar for more.
+Choke collars can be helpful with larger dogs or dogs with aggressive tendencies, but they should not be used on small or fragile necked breeds.

-The third collar that may be suggested or recommended to you when training your dog is the martingale collar.
 Martingale collars work much the same way as a choke collar without metal against the dog’s skin and with the soft fabric or nylon creating the pull rather than a metal chain.
-Dogs are much less likely to choke when wearing a martingale collar rather than a choke collar.
-Read our article on the martingale collar for details.
+Dogs are less likely to choke when wearing a martingale collar rather than a choke collar.

-The fourth collar that may be suggested or recommended to you when training your dog is the anti-bark collar.
 As its name suggests an anti-bark collar is intended to stop your dog’s nuisance barking.
-There are three different types of anti-barking dog collars, some of which receive more criticism than others.
-Read our article on the anti-bark collar for details.
+There are 3 different types of anti-barking dog collars (citronella, shock and sonic), some of which receive more criticism than others.

 Remote dog training collars involve a handheld transmitter and a wireless collar receiver.
 You then set the transmitter to send a radio signal to your dog’s receiver and they can receive a tone, vibration or static shock to reward or correct behaviors.